jordymeow/wplr-nextgen/readme.txt

 NextGEN will be synchronized with Lightroom (your photos, collections, and collection sets).
 This magic requires also the WP/LR Sync plugin to be installed.

+This extension for WP/LR Sync has been developed by the author of WP/LR Sync.
+However, ideally, this extension should be enhanced by geeky users and the NextGEN developers.
+You are all welcome to come and contribute on GitHub, here: https://github.com/jordymeow/wplr-nextgen.
+The WordPress repository is updated every time we reach a stable version of GitHub.

 Languages: English.

 == Installation ==